aws-quickstart/cdk-eks-blueprints/docs/addons/aws-load-balancer-controller.md

 ## Functionality

-1. Adds proper IAM permissions and creates a Kubernetes service account with IRSA integration.
+1. Adds proper AWS Identity and Access Management (IAM) permissions and creates a Kubernetes service account with IRSA integration.
-2. Allows configuration options such as enabling WAF and Shield.
+2. Allows you to configure options, such as enabling WAF and Shield.
-3. Allows to replace the helm chart version if a specific version of the controller is needed.
+3. If you need a specific controller version, it allows you to replace the helm-chart version.